 If you need a player that comes with a CD tray or that is compatible with Traktor via the controller, your selection should definitely be the Pioneer CDJ-350.
 Without either of these two issues, the decision is very simple, the Pioneer XDJ-700.

-Pioneer DJ’s makeover for its cheaper CDJ certainly outperforms the Pioneer CDJ-350 in most respects.
-Aspects such as the jog wheel or the functions make little difference, obviously the 350 is compatible with more media but for everything else the XDJ-700 is an excellent way to enter the world of CDJ or XDJ and start to know them little by little. little make the leap to superior models that always include more functions and better features.
+Aspects of the Pioneer CDJ-350 such as the jog wheel make little difference, obviously the 350 is compatible with more media but for everything else the XDJ-700 is an excellent way to enter the world of CDJ or XDJ and slowly learn more about them.